 Watching a lot of conference talks, you inevitably come across some talks that are not good.
 Perhaps the material is too basic or not novel, they make claims that aren’t substantiated by data, it’s mostly shilling a commercial product, etc.

-Although I feel compelled to write a screed about them, I don’t, because there’s many reasons why this could be the case: they’re a new speaker, some content couldn’t make it through legal, or other factors I’m not aware of.
+Although I feel compelled to write a screed about them, I don’t, because there are many reasons why this could be the case: they’re a new speaker, some content couldn’t make it through legal, or other factors I’m not aware of.
 There’s enough negativity in the security industry at times, so I work hard not to add to it.

 But last weekend I gave myself permission to let loose and write Peak Snark™ into my private notes, never to be shared publicly.